 What is epoxy flooring?

 Epoxy flooring is essentially a protective flooring surface system that is made up of multiple layers epoxy resin.
 Epoxy “systems” are based on a combination of resins and hardeners, which when combined, they form a very rigid, strong surface to be used in a variety of environments.
+Read about how we use epoxy in our industrial epoxy flooring.

 Depending on the circumstances and the condition of the sub-base, epoxy can be installed incorporating fillers or as a floor coating.
 The nature of the epoxy resin makes the floor strong, durable, easy to maintain and aesthetically pleasing.